Yeregorix/SuperPiston/README.md

 Tasks:

-- `shadowJar` constructs a jar that includes all its dependencies.
+- `build` constructs jars for SpongeVanilla and SpongeForge.
-- `setupVanillaServer` setups a vanilla server in directory `run/vanilla`.
+- `setupServer` setups sponge servers in directories `vanilla/run` and `forge/run`.